Home > Analyses > Energy > Diamondback Energy, Inc.

 Revenue by Segment

-This pie chart illustrates Diamondback Energy, Inc.’s revenue distribution by segment for the fiscal year 2023, highlighting the contributions of upstream and midstream services.
+This pie chart displays Diamondback Energy, Inc.’s revenue distribution by segment for the fiscal year 2023, highlighting the key contributors to total income.

 revenue by segment